-After a preview of the exhibition at Calvert 22 Space, the evening will continue with an after party at Miranda at Ace Hotel featuring a live performance by headliner Kedr Livanskiy, Russia’s reigning queen of dreamy underground electronica, and DJ sets by Masha Batsea and felicita.
+After a preview of the exhibition at Calvert 22 Space, the evening will continue with an after party at Miranda at Ace Hotel featuring a live performance by headliner Kedr Livanskiy, Russia’s reigning queen of dreamy underground electronica, and DJ sets by Masha Batsea, felicita and Voicedrone.

 6pm – 9pm